BrunoTeixeira1996/dotfiles/ansible/README.md

 ## TODO

+- Install python3 utils
+	- venv
+	- upgrade pip3

 - Make default icons for second panel for xfce4, for now i deactivate the second panel

-- Automate installation for:
-	- Iosevka font
+- Make it work for ubuntu vm

 - Make it work for PopOS!